krishna6000-hub/Waracle.HotelBooking/README.md

 # Brief

-Create a hotel room booking API using ASP.NET Core and Entity Framework EF Core, the solution must be written in C# following RESTful principles.
+Create a hotel room booking API using ASP.NET Core and Entity Framework EF Core, the solution must be written in C# following RESTful principles.

 # Business Rules